yunfengzhou-hub/flink-ml/flink-ml-benchmark/README.md

 # Flink ML Benchmark Guideline

-This document provides instructions about how to run benchmarks on Flink ML's operators.
+This document provides instructions about how to run benchmarks on Flink ML's stages.

 ## Write Benchmark Programs

 ### Add Maven Dependencies

 In order to write Flink ML's java benchmark programs, first make sure that the following dependencies have been added to your maven project's `pom.xml`.

 ```xml
 <dependency>